 Newcrest's annual Mineral Resources and Ore Reserves statement (most recently issued on 13 February 2020) is based upon a number of factors, including, without limitation, actual resource exploration drilling and production results, geological interpretations, historical production performance, mining dilution and ore loss, metallurgical recovery, economic assumptions (such as future commodity prices and exchange rates) and operating and other costs.
-Variability in these factors may result in reductions in Newcrest's Mineral Resources and Ore Reserves estimates, which could adversely affect the life-of-mine plans and may impact upon the value attributable to Newcrest's assets and/or depreciation expense.
-Mineral Resources and Ore Reserves and Ore Reserves restatements could negatively affect Newcrest's operating and financial results, as well as its prospects.
+Variability in these factors may result in reductions in Newcrest's Mineral Resources and Ore Reserves estimates, which could adversely affect the life-of-mine plans and may impact upon the value attributable to Newcrest's mineral inventory and/or the assessment of realisable value of one or more of Newcrest's assets and/or depreciation expense.
+Mineral Resources and Ore Reserves restatements could negatively affect Newcrest's operating and financial results, as well as its prospects.